Banner 2026 City Bond Election

 2026 Charter Amendment Election

-The Richardson City Council also voted Feb.
-9, 2026 to call a Charter Amendment Election for Saturday, May 2, 2026.
-The 2026 Charter Amendment Election includes 50 proposed amendments for voters to consider (each separately), including technical adjustments as well as new provisions related to governance and transparency.
+The 2026 Charter Amendment Election was also held on May 2, 2026 and included 50 proposed amendments for voters to consider (each separately), including technical adjustments as well as new provisions related to governance and transparency.
 The City’s charter is now amended every 10 years; the amendments were compiled by a citizen Charter Review Commission with input from the community, City staff and City Council.

 To learn more about the Charter Amendment Election, visit www.cor.net/CharterElection